Nayeem1267/retail-sales-analysis/README.md

 An end-to-end data analysis project on 2,000 retail orders (2024–2025) across 8 cities in eastern India.
 The same dataset was cleaned and analysed in four tools to answer the same business questions and to confirm the results agree.

-> **Note on the data:** This is a synthetic practice dataset created for learning.
-It is not real company data, so the trends in it (for example, month-to-month ups and downs) are random and should not be read as real business patterns.

 ## Business questions